 Welcome to Virginia Redistricting Commission

-The responsibility of drawing maps for congressional and state legislative districts passed from the Virginia Redistricting Commission (VRC) to the Supreme Court of Virginia in November 2021.
-The Supreme Court completed redistricting in December 2021.
+The responsibility of drawing maps for congressional and state legislative districts passed from the Virginia Redistricting Commission (VRC) to the Supreme Court of Virginia (SCV) in November 2021.
+The Supreme Court (SCV) completed redistricting in December 2021.

 Following action by the Virginia General Assembly, on November 3, 2020, Virginia residents voted to amend the state’s Constitution to authorize the establishment of the Virginia Redistricting Commission.

 The Commission was established for the sole purpose of developing maps for Virginia’s state legislative districts and districts for the U.S. House of Representatives, which is currently underway.

 In years past, redistricting was accomplished through the normal state legislative process -- bills outlining the districts were introduced, considered and passed by a majority of both the Virginia Senate and House of Delegates, and were signed by the Governor, with the legislature drawing the maps.

 With the 2020 change to Virginia’s Constitution, now the Commission will draw the maps for the General Assembly to approve.

 If the Commission fails to produce redistricting plans or the General Assembly fails to approve the Commission's redistricting plans, then districts will be established by the Supreme Court of Virginia.